pinterest/querybook/docs/admin_guide/setup_guide.md

 4. Create a query engine and now DataHub should be ready to use.

-Check out [general config guide](admin_guide/general_config.md) for more detailed info about datahub configuration.
+Check out the [general configuration guide](general_config.md) for more detailed info about datahub configuration.